bmt26/Gamerful/README.md

 ## Overview
 ### Description

-Gamerful is a video game recommendation app that selects games based ESRB ratings and other input.
-Could potentially be used as a sharing app for those unfamilialar with games, or for parents to buy games for their children.
+Gamerful is a game recommendation and review app.
+This app gives you fast and easy access to details and add reviews of different variety of games.
+This app is also a great tool for any parents who wants to buy games for their children, as our platform provides reviews from perspective of both parents and children.

 ### App Evaluation
 [Evaluation of your app across the following attributes]